 FOG raised our desire to see as much as possible of the land at Stirling Park – Gurubung Dhaura rezoned from 'national capital purposes' to a status that conserves cultural and natural values.
 The NCA may consider a revised evaluation of cultural and natural values across its estate.

 We raised our concerns at the apparent legal limitations for NCA enforcement of standard practices for good land management and community behaviour, such as to prevent and penalise rubbish dumping, vehicle use off roads, and unauthorised building works.
 We have provided the NCA with examples and the NCA is exploring this issue.

 FOG also raised the biodiversity conservation values that may be impacted by the proposed Lawson housing development.
 The NCA as the planning authority outlined the approvals process for the proposed development.

 We will seek updates from the NCA on these issues after the Authority's October meeting.
-FOG has now had a partnership agreement with the NCA for 12 years, which has resulted in greater activities to conserve grassy ecosystems at Stirling Park – Gurubang Dhaura, Yarramundi Reach and other sites.
+FOG has now had a partnership agreement with the NCA for 12 years, which has resulted in greater activities to conserve grassy ecosystems at Stirling Park – Gurubung Dhaura, Yarramundi Reach and other sites.

 Top Hut TSR LLS Management Lease

 FOG is pleased to announce that it has been granted a five- year lease on Top Hut Travelling Stock Reserve, Dry Plains Rd, 30 kilometres north west of Cooma.
 If you would like an idea of what the reserve looks like, and why we decided to apply for the management lease, there is a photograph of it on the cover of Grassland Flora.
 Yes, that magnificent grassland site; and it is rated as extremely high conservation value by Rainer Rehwinkel.